a-vaserman/ai-doc-summarizer/README.md

-# 📄 AI Document Summarizer
+# 📄 AI-Powered Document Summarizer

 An internal tool to generate concise, one-page executive summaries from lengthy business or legal documents (PDF/DOCX).
 Built using OpenAI's GPT-4o and Streamlit.